jiasong18/Ant-Media-Server-Wiki/Simulcasting-to-Social-Media-Channels.md

 ![](images/ant-media-server-application-facebook-authentication.png?raw=true)

-Once Facebook authorization is complete, your facebook account fan pages and profile page list will come up in Select the target to publish page.
+Once Facebook authorization is complete, your Facebook account fan pages and profile page list will come up in Select the target to publish a page.
 Whichever you want to be added, you should select it.

 ![](images/ant-media-server-facebook-streaming-page.png?raw=true)

-After the select page, it will appear in Application / Settings / Social Streaming section.
+After the select page, it will appear in `Application` / `Settings` / `Social Streaming` section.

 **Note: In Authentication code page have a specific timeout time.
 Please perform this operation without delay**